jaspector

 Town Hall hours: Monday through Thursday, 7:30 AM to 6:00 PM.
 Hanover County Building Inspector's Office: Monday through Friday, 8:30 AM to 5:00 PM.

-Typical inspection sequence: Town zoning or floodplain review first, then Hanover County building permit inspections if a USBC permit is required.
+Typical sequence: Town zoning or floodplain review first, then Hanover County building permit inspections if a USBC permit is required.
 Applicants should obtain all required town approvals before relying on Hanover County final inspections or certificate of occupancy.

 A town zoning permit is required before the use or change of use of land, buildings, or structures, and before construction for work requiring zoning review.
 All construction also requires a separate building permit from the Hanover County Building Inspector's Office.
 In special flood hazard areas, even small work not needing a Hanover building permit may still require a town floodplain permit.

+Building permit fees in Ashland, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Zoning Permit $25; Right-of-Way Permit $100; Sign Permit $50; Single Family Dwelling Land Disturbing Permit $300.
 Fees are calculated as: Mostly flat or acreage-based.
 Zoning permit $25; sign permit $50; right-of-way permit $100; minor subdivision $300; site plan $800 plus $75 per acre; Erosion and Sediment Control and Stormwater Management Plans Only $300 plus $50 per acre; single-family land disturbing permit $300; general land disturbance $300 plus $50 per acre; short-term residential land disturbing permit $150.
 Stormwater fees include $2,500 for a single-family home not part of a larger subdivision and $1.00 per square foot on new impervious area for certain new accessory buildings.
 Hanover County building permit fees are separate and apply to any USBC construction permit..
 Plan check fee: Site plan application fee $800 plus $75 per acre; Erosion and Sediment Control and Stormwater Management Plans Only $300 plus $50 per acre; site-plan resubmittal fees $200 for first, $300 for second, and $400 for third or more..

-1. Determine the actual approval path.
+To apply for a building permit in Ashland, VA, follow these steps: 1.
+Determine the actual approval path.
 Ashland's zoning permit form states additional permits may be required beyond zoning and expressly says building permits must be obtained from Hanover County.
 2. Check whether a town zoning permit is required.
 The town zoning permit form covers new residential construction, commercial or industrial structures and additions, residential additions, accessory structures, fences, temporary uses, and change-of-use scenarios.
 Signs and home occupations use separate town permit applications.
 3. Check floodplain and stormwater triggers.
 All uses, activities, or development in the floodplain require a permit path: a site plan for development causing more than 2,500 square feet of land disturbance, a Hanover County building permit for new or improved structures over 256 square feet or otherwise required by Hanover, or a town floodplain permit for development not covered by those paths.
 4. Prepare the required town documents.
 The zoning permit form requires owner and applicant information, address, GPIN, zoning, project description, setbacks, and a sketch or site plan.
 New residences require a scaled professional survey; commercial construction or additions may require a licensed site plan.
 5. Submit the complete town application with fees to the appropriate town office.
 Only fully complete applications will be accepted by the Zoning Administrator.
 6. Obtain town approvals first, then secure any remaining permits from Public Works, the Hanover County Building Inspectors, Public Utilities, and/or the Fire Marshal.
 7. If a Hanover County building permit is required, submit to Hanover County through the eTRAKiT portal or in person and follow the county's plan-review, issuance, and inspection process.
 8. For land disturbance of one acre or more, or smaller disturbance part of a larger common plan totaling one acre or more, obtain Construction General Permit coverage through Ashland's VESMP program and keep a site-specific SWPPP at the site.

-Inspections can be scheduled via: Notify the Zoning Administrator for post-completion zoning compliance inspection, Hanover County eTRAKiT portal (building permit inspections), Hanover County Building Inspector's Office: (804) 365-6040.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Ashland, VA via: Notify the Zoning Administrator for post-completion zoning compliance inspection, Hanover County eTRAKiT portal (building permit inspections), Hanover County Building Inspector's Office: (804) 365-6040.